 - 2 tablespoons finely chopped fresh rosemary

-- 1 young chicken cut into 8 pieces
+- 1 small whole chicken, cut into 8 pieces

-Pour all ingredients except chicken in a shallow 9x13 inch baking dish.
+- Pour all ingredients except chicken in a shallow 9×13 inch baking dish.
 Mix well with fork or flat whisk.

 - Salt and pepper the chicken on both sides then place chicken in dish and turn to coat with sauce.
 Turn chicken skin side down.